 "With a view to publication" means that you are processing personal data with the intention or hope of publishing journalistic material.
-In this context, 'publish' 'publication' means you are making it available to the public or a section of the public (which will include, for example, to anyone who pays a subscription or fee to access such journalistic material as well as anyone who can access it for free).
+In this context, 'publish' means you are making it available to the public or to any section of the public (including, for example, to any fee-paying or non-fee-paying person or group that is able to access such journalistic material).

 You do not necessarily need to have a particular publication in mind.
-For example, if you collect personal data with a view to publish a story, you can retain it to use it in a different story in the future or update a story that you have already published.
+For example, if you collect personal data to publish a story, you can retain it to use it in a different story in the future or update a story that you have already published.